LaxarJS/laxar/docs/manuals/flow_and_places.md

 ## The Flow

-The flow ties together the parts of a LaxarJS application: it defines what pages are reachable, which also determines the set of widgets and controls to load as part of an application.
+The flow is the top-level artifact that ties together all parts of a LaxarJS application: it defines what pages are reachable, which in turn determines the set of widgets and controls that are loaded as part of an application.
-Once bootstrapped, a LaxarJS application uses only a single flow.
+At bootstrapping time, you must specify _which_ flow to use in your application.
-But at bootstrapping time, you can decide which flow to use.
+The default flow configured by the Yeoman generator is called `"main"`.
-This way, you can easily create several "perspectives" onto your application that share pages and widgets as needed.
+Adding more flows allows you to create several "perspectives" onto your application, automatically picking pages and widgets from your project as needed.
 For example, you could have a flow to present to new visitors, a second flow for registered users, and a third flow to implement a back-office tool.

 Each flow is specified using a *flow definition file* in JSON format, and it primarily consists of a set of named *places*.